 Sequel to Piasa

-Cryptozoologist Mike Kellogg studies the creatures of folklore and legend: cryptids.
-Some are well known—Bigfoot, Loch Ness Monster—some are simply local myths.
+Cryptozoologist Mike Kellogg, who studies the creatures of folklore and legend: cryptids, is back along with his new found assistant, Sara Williams.
+Some Cryptids are well known—Bigfoot, Loch Ness Monster—some are simply local myths.
 Still others are known animals mistaken for unknown creatures of legend.
-The exhibit Mike and Liz Newcastle are currently involved with for his Chicago museum features melanism--what causes some animals to be born unnaturally black.
+The exhibit Mike and fellow cryptozoologist, Liz Newcastle, are currently involved with for his Chicago museum features melanism--what causes some animals to be born unnaturally black.

 A week later, two lion-sized cats suddenly appear in Chicago’s downtown lakefront on the preview night of the melanism exhibit and an outdoor concert in Millennium Park.
 Are they Xenia’s jaguars from Arizona?
 An extinct American lion species?
 Could one be the fabled spotted Marozi lion from the Aberdare Mountains of Africa?
 Or are they simply some type of hybrids?
-In the midst of a thunderstorm, Xenia, along with her friends Pamela and Liz, join Mike, Sara, Emily, Krystal, the Chicago Police and others, in a race to find, identify, and capture the animals before they can spread havoc on the lakefront.
+In the midst of a thunderstorm, all of these characters become enmeshed in a race to find, identify, and capture the animals before they can spread havoc on the lakefront.